adpalas/iwil/README.md

 ## Acknowledgments

-* Thank you to [Colt Steele](https://www.udemy.com/user/coltsteele/) for teaching me the fundamentals of web development and how to get started through [Udemy](https://www.udemy.com/).
+* Thank you to [Colt Steele](https://www.udemy.com/user/coltsteele/) for teaching me the fundamentals of web development and how to get started through [Udemy](https://www.udemy.com/course/the-web-developer-bootcamp/).

-* Decided to further build upon a simple project that taught how to utilize web api in a web application from his course.
-This project helped me gain more experience in building my own UI and utlizing additional api as well as solidifying the practices shown from the course.

-* I also love watching movies and believe this can help me better locate and organize my favorite films that are available on the web.